thradams/CPrime-V1/README.md

 # C'

-How can I help you write and maitanig your code?
+How can I help you write and maintain your code?

 ![robot](/robots.jpg)